citp/privacy-policy-historical/r/ri/ris/riseup.net.md

 ## Changes to this policy

 We reserve the right to change this policy.
-If we make major changes, we will notify our users in a clear and prominent manner.
+If we make major changes, we will notify our users in a clear and prominent manner (like our [Newsletters](https://web.archive.org/en/about-us/newsletter)).
 Minor changes may only be highlighted in the footer of our website.